Revised on 31 August 2020, 9:40 a.m.

 The COVID-19 pandemic has had a major impact on refugees outside the country who were waiting for resettlement to Canada.
 IRCC has suspended its refugee resettlement programs as a result of travel restrictions.
 In‑person interviews and refugee protection claimant document renewals for asylum claimants currently in Canada have also been suspended until further notice.

 In addition, in response to the crisis, the IRB suspended nearly all in-person hearings.
-The resumption of in-person hearings of the Refugee Protection Division is scheduled for the week of 20 July 2020 in Vancouver, and the week of 3 August 2020 for other IRB offices.
+The resumption of hearings of the Refugee Protection Division began the week of 20 July 2020 in Vancouver, and the week of 3 August 2020 for other IRB offices.
+These hearings have been adjusted to meet public health requirements, so the claimant and his or her representative, the Minister’s representative and the IRB member are in different rooms at the IRB.
+The resumption of traditional in-person hearings is scheduled for the week of 14 September.
+In addition, the IRB will continue to train its members in order to increase the number of hearings held remotely in the coming months.

 Some visitors were unable to leave Canada before borders were closed around the world.
 They are required to maintain their status and health insurance.
 Applications to extend a stay must be made online.
 All visitors must clearly state that their stay in Canada is temporary and refrain from working or studying without authorization.